How Does Google AdWords Work?

 When a user has typed in the search query and the auction is taking place, Google AdWords calculates a more accurate expected clickthrough rate based on the search term, type of device and other auction factors.

 Your expected CTR can have three statuses – average, above average and below average.

-An average and above average status signifies that there are no major problems with the keywords’ expected CTR, when compared to all other keywords in the Google AdWords network.
+An average and above average status signify that there are no major problems with the keywords’ expected CTR when compared to all other keywords in the Google AdWords network.